isegkos/pwd-canvas-sketch/README.md

 - to open an existing sketch:
   - canvas-sketch sketch.js

-You can use the canvas-sketch-util library and the --output option in the commands.
-The ffmpeg is also installed in the environment.
+You can use the 'canvas-sketch-util' and 'tweakpane' library.
+You can use the --output and --stream option in the commands (ffmpeg is installed in the environment).
 Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.

+You can leave the canvas-sketch environment with the command:
+- exit

-If you type exit and press ENTER you will leave the environment.
-If you want to start the environment again in the same PWD instance/session, run the following command again:
+If you want to start the canvas-sketch environment again in the same PWD instance/session, run the following command again:
 - docker-compose run --rm -p 8888:9966 node sh

 Your sketches are located in the pwd-canvas-sketch/app directory.
 To edit your sketches in the online editor: